Mobility-Mapper/about-website/README.md

 4. As a user of a wheeled mobility device, I want to learn about all the features of Mobility Mapper so that I can decide if the app will suit my needs.
     - The home page includes a description of the app's key features followed by an invitation to read further details on the partnerships page.
-    - The partnerships page provides further details on the problems the app solves, including a list of features that make Mobilty Mapper different from existing mapping apps.
+    - The partnerships page provides further details on the problems the app solves, including a list of features that make Mobility Mapper different from existing mapping apps.

 5. As a potential funder, partner, or stakeholder, I want to understand the value, impact, and business potential of the Mobility Mapper app so that I can evaluate whether it aligns with my goals and is worth my support or aligns with our funding objectives.
     - A dedicated page on the website provides a clear and compelling pitch for Mobility Mapper.